-On the Effective Date, the authority, power, and incumbency of the Debtors shall terminate, and vest in the Liquidation Trustee, and all Assets shall be deemed to have automatically been distributed to the Liquidation Trust Beneficiaries, who will immediately thereafter be deemed to have automatically transferred all such Assets to the Liquidation Trust.
-For the avoidance of doubt, such Assets shall remain subject to any and all interests of the

-Prepetition Agent and the Prepetition Lenders as provided by the DIP Order, as modified by the Secured Facilities Settlement Agreement.
+On the Effective Date, the authority, power, and incumbency of the Debtors shall terminate, and vest in the Liquidation Trustee, and all Assets shall be deemed to have automatically been distributed to the Liquidation Trust Beneficiaries, who will immediately thereafter be deemed to have automatically transferred all such Assets to the Liquidation Trustantee with respect to the rights and duties contemplated by the Wind-Down Letter Agreement.
+For the avoidance of doubt, such Assets are and shall remain subject to any and all interests of the Prepetition Agent and the Prepetition Lenders as provided by the DIP Order, as modified by the Secured Facilities Settlement Agreement and the Wind-Down Letter Agreement.